Stabilize

 The Accelerationist's View

-Protest is the leading indicator.
+Social mobilization is the leading indicator.
 It's where structural grievances become visible and organized.
 The transition from protest to revolution requires a critical mass that Chenoweth estimates at 3.5% sustained active participation.

 Suppress Peaceful Protest